 Ms. Smith frequently appears in print and on television to offer commentary on crisis management.

 As a result of her wide ranging and ground-breaking career, Ms. Smith inspired the hit TV series entitled, Scandal, which revolved around the life and work of a professional fixer.
-Ms. Smith served as Co- Executive Producer of the project and provided insight and technical expertise on crisis management issues.
-Ms. Smith’s advice and counsel has been valuable to corporate boardrooms and currently serves on the board of the Washington National Cathedral.
+Ms. Smith served as Co-Executive Producer of the project and provided insight and technical expertise on crisis management issues.
+Ms. Smith’s advice and counsel has been valuable to corporate boardrooms and she currently serves on the boards for Save the Children, Global Citizen and Ariel Investments.
 Ms. Smith has received numerous communications and leadership awards and is active in community service.